 Haven’t started your ILP application?
 Fill one out, right here!

 The wait list basically means that tons of awesome volunteers are looking to go to the same country that semester but we’ve got limited spots at each school.
 So if we have lots of people who apply to be volunteering in Ukraine, we’ll need to start a wait list.
 It’s not a bad thing!
-We promise — hopefully we can clear up a few questions:
+You also have to keep in mind that some groups are really small.
+A country with only four volunteers is going to have a waitlist pretty much right away.
+We promise the waitlist is not a bad thing — hopefully we can clear up a few questions:

 - Why is there a wait list to volunteer?